Adjuvo/senseglove_ros_ws/README.md

 # ros_workspace

-A workspace for the integration of the SenseGlove into ROS.
+A workspace for the integration of the SenseGlove into ROS Melodic.